exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

 - file system cache with saved docker images
 - docker registry as a remote cache

-All caches can work together, the analyzes phase checks in which cache a images is available.
+All caches can work together, the analysis phase checks in which cache an images is available.
 The different type of caches have different precedence which might you override by command line parameters.
-The precedence is derived by how fast is a image available.
+The precedence is derived by how fast is an image available.
 Docker images managed by the docker daemon are instantaneously available.
 Saved docker images on the filesystem follow next, they need to be loaded by the daemon,